- What Is A Crankshaft?

 - Any insurance fees or additional services

-- The actual cost of shipping itself
+- The actual cost of hauling itself

 Once you have chosen a shipping company, keep track of your expenses to budget accurately for future shipments.

-Packing the Crankshaft
+Packing the Engine shaft

 Proper packing is essential to avoid damage to your crankshaft during transit.